h1b visa explained

 Applying for an H1B visa can be a complex process, but with the proper guidance and preparation, it can be a relatively smooth experience.
 Here are the basic steps to follow when applying for an H1B visa:

-5. Attend your visa interview: After submitting your application, you will be scheduled for a visa interview at the U.S. consulate or embassy in your home country.
-You will be asked questions about your background, education, and work experience during this interview.
+- Attend your visa interview: After submitting your application, you will be scheduled for a visa interview at the U.S. consulate or embassy in your home country.
+During this interview, you will be asked questions about your background, education, and work experience.

 By following these steps and working closely with your employer and immigration lawyer, you can increase your chances of a successful H1B visa application.
 Remember that the visa application process can be lengthy and complicated, so it’s essential to start early and be patient throughout the process.